Editors: Saskia Asser (Rijksmuseum), Dr. Thomas Smits (Utrecht University).

 The symposium is supported by the Vincent Mentzel Fund, a Rijksmuseum Fund with a specific focus on the history of photojournalism in the Netherlands.
 Due to COVID-19 regulations, the symposium will have a hybrid form and will take place both online and in the museum’s auditorium.
 More information will be available on the museum’s website later this year.
 You can also contact Saskia Asser, curator at the Rijksmuseum’s History Department and the organizer of the symposium, for more information: email@example.com

 We ask interested researchers to submit an abstract of max.
 350 words which clearly outlines a research question, relevance of the topic, a theoretical/historical framework, justification of research material and approach, and main argument.
+Please also indicate if you would like to be considered for the symposium.

-Please send your proposals to the editors: Frank Harbers (email@example.com) and Marcel Broersma (firstname.lastname@example.org).
-Deadline: please hand in your abstract no later than 15 January 2020.
-Authors will be notified of acceptance by the end of January 2020.
+Deadline: please send in your abstract no later than 15 November, 2020.
+Authors will be notified of acceptance by 15 January 2021.

 The authors of the accepted abstracts will be invited to contribute a full article (max.
 8000 words, excluding references and bibliography).